 The National Education Association supports site-based decision-making processes that are based on contractual/formal agreements between districts and local affiliates.
 The Association believes that the scope of local site-based decision making should be limited only by the contractual/formal agreement.
-The Association also believes that such agreements must include the following elements:
+The a.
+Voluntary participation by local sites